On birational transformations of Hilbert schemes of points on K3 surfaces: Introduction

 \section{Introduction}

-Hilbert schemes of points on smooth complex K3 surfaces are examples of irreducible holomorphic symplectic (ihs) manifolds, i.e.\ compact simply connected K\"ahler manifolds with a unique, up to scalar, holomorphic two-form, which is everywhere non-degenerate.
+Hilbert schemes of points on smooth complex K3 surfaces are classical examples of irreducible holomorphic symplectic (ihs) manifolds, i.e.\ smooth compact simply connected K\"ahler manifolds with a unique (up to scalar) holomorphic two-form, which is everywhere non-degenerate.
 The second integral cohomology group of ihs manifolds admits a lattice structure, provided by the Beauville-Bogomolov-Fujiki (BBF) quadratic form.
-The global Torelli theorem for K3 surfaces has been generalized to ihs manifolds, albeit in a weaker form, making possible to investigate automorphisms of these manifolds by studying their action on the BBF lattice.
+The global Torelli theorem for K3 surfaces has been generalized to ihs manifolds (\cite{verb, huybr_torelli, markman}), albeit in a weaker form, making possible to investigate automorphisms of these manifolds by studying their action on the BBF lattice.

-For an integer $t \geq 1$ consider a complex algebraic K3 surface $S$ whose Picard group is generated by an ample line bundle $H$ with $H^2 = 2t$, i.e.\ a very general element of the $19$-dimensional space of $2t$-polarized K3 surfaces.
-A classification of the group of biregular automorphisms of the Hilbert scheme $\hskn \coloneqq \text{Hilb}^n(S)$ has been given by Boissi{\`e}re, An.\ Cattaneo, Nieper-Wi{\ss}kirchen and Sarti \cite{bcnws} in the case $n=2$, and by the second author for all $n \geq 3$ \cite{catt_autom_hilb}.
-In particular, $\aut(\hskn)$ is either trivial or generated by an involution which is non-symplectic, i.e.\ it does not preserve the generator of $H^{2,0}(\hskn)$.
-If $t \neq 1$, the involution is not induced by an involution of the surface $S$ (we say that it is non-natural).
-The results of \cite{bcnws} and \cite{catt_autom_hilb} provide explicit numerical conditions on the parameters $n$ and $t$ for the existence of a non-trivial biregular automorphism on $S^{[n]}$.
-The first aim of the paper is to give a similar classification for the group $\bir(\hskn)$ of birational automorphisms of the Hilbert scheme, thus generalizing the results of Debarre and Macr\'i \cite{debarre_macri, debarre} for the case $n=2$.
+For $t \in \IN$ consider a complex algebraic K3 surface $S$ whose Picard group is generated by an ample line bundle $H$ with $H^2 = 2t$, i.e.\ a very general element of the $19$-dimensional space of $2t$-polarized K3 surfaces.
+A classification of the group of biregular automorphisms of $\hskn \coloneqq \text{Hilb}^n(S)$ has been given by Boissi{\`e}re, An.\ Cattaneo, Nieper-Wi{\ss}kirchen and Sarti \cite{bcnws} in the case $n=2$, and by the second author for all $n \geq 3$ \cite{catt_autom_hilb}.
+In particular, $\aut(\hskn)$ is either trivial or generated by an involution which is non-symplectic, i.e.\ it acts as $-1$ on the generator of $H^{2,0}(\hskn)$.
+The results of \cite{bcnws} and \cite{catt_autom_hilb} provide explicit numerical conditions on the parameters $n$ and $t$ to determine whether $\aut(\hskn) = \left\{ \id \right\}$ or $\aut(\hskn) \cong \IZ / 2\IZ$.
+The first aim of the paper is to give a similar classification for the group $\bir(\hskn)$ of birational automorphisms of the Hilbert scheme, thus generalizing the results of Debarre and Macr\`i \cite{debarre_macri, debarre} for $n=2$.
+We do this in Section \ref{sec: classification}, by combining Markman's results on monodromy operators and the chamber decomposition of the movable cone for ihs manifolds \cite{markman} with the computation of the extremal rays of the movable cone of $S^{[n]}$ due to Bayer and Macr\`i \cite{bayer_macri_mmp}.
+These computation translate naturally in the language of Pell's equations, whose basic theory is recalled in Appendix \ref{sec: prelim}.
+For $\sigma \in \bir(\hskn)$ let $\sigma^* \in O(H^2(\hskn,\IZ))$ be its pullback action on the BBF lattice.
+We set $H^2(\hskn,\IZ)^{\sigma^*} \coloneqq \left\{ v \in H^2(\hskn,\IZ) \mid \sigma^*(v) = v \right\}$ and $H^2(\hskn,\IZ)_{\sigma^*} \coloneqq (H^2(\hskn,\IZ)^{\sigma^*})^\perp$.
+The classification of $\bir(\hskn)$ is as follows.